Africa Window: PRCF Nigeria

 Akassa Community-based Sea Turtle Conservation Project

-With TRCC, we work to establish and initiate conservation efforts on the south-eastern coast, in the Akassa region of southeast Nigeria, to protect threatened sea turtles, including the Green, Leatherback, and Olive Ridley.
+With TRCC, we are presently working to establish and initiate conservation efforts on the south-eastern coast, in the Akassa region, to protect vulnerable and endangered sea turtles, including the Green, Leatherback, and Olive Ridley species.
 These sea turtles are threatened by hunting and egg-stealing by local people living in poverty.
-We aim to work with villagers to establish livelihood alternatives, increase conservation awareness, and establish community-based sea turtle conservation and monitoring groups to breeding sea turtles, their nests and their hatchlings.
+We aim to work with local villages to establish livelihood alternatives, increase conservation awareness, and establish community-based sea turtle conservation and monitoring groups to breeding sea turtles, their nests and their hatchlings.

 Niger Delta Red Colobus Habitat Restoration Project

 Through this new and upcoming initiative, we plan to research needs of the Colobus and work towards its conservation with local communities.
 With five villages in the species local range, we will collaborate with villagers to develop a conservation action plan for the species at the target site, and begin to establish assisted natural regeneration and enrichment planting forest plots to restore its critical habitats, and provide community training in sustainable agricultural practices.